GrahamJerome/map-final-project/README.md

 1. Click them directly to see information about the selected location
 2. Click the navigation icon top left, and select one of the locations from the list
 3. Alternatively you may filter the list on the left by using the input field at the top of the menu.
 This will alter the layout of the map, markes, and list.
-To rever simply clear the search criteria.
+To revert simply clear the search criteria.

 The application will populate the restaurant locations with information from the Foursquare API.
 This will show how many people are currently there, previous checkins, tips, etc...